nealxun/coursera_git/README.md

 - 2023-11-01 Generative AI for Everyone.
 - 2023-12-01 AI for public health.
 - 2023-12-01 Speaking and preseting pitches and persuasion.
+- 2024-03-01 Sequence timeseries and prediction.
+- 2024-04-01 Speaking and presenting tact.
+- 2024-05-01 Forecasting skills: see the future before it happens.
+- 2024-06-01 Prompting engineering for ChatGPT.
+- 2024-08-01 AI python for beginners.

 ### Basic git operations